The custom of fosterage was widely practiced in ancient Ireland as a means of strengthening kinship ties between clans.

 Foster care, therefore, became an effective way of keeping blood ties alive as clans spread out across a turbulent nation.

-The custom was practiced by all classes of society in ancient Ireland and was governed by a strict set of rules that were eventually compiled in the Brehon Laws that governed everyday life in medieval Ireland.
+The custom was practiced by all classes of society in ancient Ireland and was governed by a strict set of rules that were eventually compiled in the Brehon Laws, which governed everyday life in medieval Ireland.

-Although fosterage was observed by all social classes, it was more prevalent among wealthy nobles and landholders as a means of strengthening bonds with their allies.
+Although all social classes observed fosterage, it was more prevalent among wealthy nobles and landholders as a means of strengthening bonds with their allies.

-The custom was similar to the system of taking hostages, which secured obedience and alliances through threats to the hostage.
+The custom was similar to the system of taking hostages, which secured obedience and alliances by threatening the hostages.

 However, fosterage involved a mutual agreement between allies and was undertaken for the mutual benefit of both parties.

-The custom was an effective way of securing allies in times of conflict and a fostered child could become a hostage if an ally turned on a family.
+The custom was an effective way of securing allies in times of conflict, and a foster child could become a hostage if an ally turned on a family.

-A child could spend many years living with another family but was never a permanent member of the family and would almost always return to their actual parents when they reached adulthood.
+A child could spend many years living with another family but was never a permanent member and would almost always return to their actual parents when they reached adulthood.

 Children were often sent to the ollam - the highest classes in ancient Ireland - for free or for a fee.